How do you retain self-belief throughout your CAT preparation?

 Break it down into simple, achievable targets.
 And when you achieve your target, reward yourself.
 Go out for a meal, or meet your friends or do something you like.
 The joy of rewarding yourself after successfully completing the task at hand is a brilliant source of motivation.

 Give Yourself a Break:

 There is no need to work yourself to death.
 Take a well-timed break after every session.
-A small duration of rest after a thorough study session will help you break the monotony of CAT preparation to keep yourself fresh.
-However, make sure such breaks are reasonably spaced, of appropriate duration and involves tasks not requiring any effort.
-Talk to your parents, watch TV, take rest and recharge yourself for the next period of the slog.
+Small duration of rest after a thorough study session will help you break the monotony of CAT preparation to keep yourself fresh.
+However, make sure such breaks are reasonably spaced, of appropriate duration and involve tasks not requiring any effort.
+Talk to your parents, watch TV, take a rest and recharge yourself for the next period of the slog.

 Keep yourself sufficiently motivated and focused and you can do wonders in the CAT exam.
 Remember, hard work goes a long way but the drive to work hard for long periods is what will help you achieve success.

 For more such information, keep visiting BYJU’S. At BYJU’S, various free materials, video lectures and practice papers are provided to help the CAT candidates prepare effectively for the exam and ace it easily.